rm-hull/markov-chains/README.md

   [overtone](http://overtone.github.io/) where the states of the system represent notes, and the probability matrix derived from an existing corpus of traditional music.

-* **stochastic L-systems**, modelling the growth processes of plans with probalistic state rather than formalized rules.
+* **stochastic L-systems**, modelling the growth processes of plants with probalistic state rather than formalized rules.

 * **machine code generation**, using a simple [redcode VM](https://github.com/rm-hull/corewar),